xxkat/bfcomp/README.md

 ### What the f**k can it do?

-Currently, the compiler is able to generate machine code for all Brainfuck instructions except for putchar and getchar.
+Currently, the compiler is able to generate machine code for all Brainfuck instructions except for getchar.